dynobase-icon

 • 1 - nodejs12.x runtime

 And type your project name.
-After that, change the directory to the newly created one, and to make sure everything was set up correctly, use sam build command.
+After that, change the directory to the newly created one, and to make sure everything was set up correctly, use the sam build command.

 Step 3 - The DynamoDB Table - our data store